Anssila/AbittiDiscord/README.md

     "UPDATE_FREQUENCY": 1
 }
 ```
+The update frequency should be given in minutes.
 After the bot is up and running, the bot should create all of the files it needs automatically.